foundryvtt/pf2e/README.md

 - Felix#6196 for the creation of Spell Browser (https://github.com/syl3r86/Spell-Browser) and kind permission to allow me to incorporate it into this system.
 - fryguy#3851 for contributing to the project with improvements to the NPC sheet!
 - Moo Man#7518  and CatoThe1stElder#9725 for the wfrp4e system which I used for inspiration on my inventory onDrop method.
+- u/baughberick (https://www.reddit.com/user/baughberick/) for the creation of the Pathfinder2eActions font.

 ### Feedback